 Unearthing success stories

 Although Little Red, Killing Heidi, Missy Higgins, Grinspoon, and Art vs. Science all managed to hit #2 over the years, 2013 was the first year an Unearthed artist reached the top spot, with Vance Joy’s ‘Riptide.’
-The Rubens also achieved this last year, with ‘Hoops’, which was inspired by the film ‘Space Jam’ (we assume).
+The Rubens also achieved this in 2015’s chart, with ‘Hoops’, which was inspired by the film ‘Space Jam’ (we assume).

 Powderfinger and Chet dominate